sterrevangeest/You-Dont-Know-JS-summary/SCOPE_AND_CLOSURES.md

 Why would "hiding" variables and functions be a useful technique?
 (Variety of reasons, arise from the software design principle "Principle of Least Privilege")

-- you should expose only what is minimally necessary, and "hide" everything else.
+You should expose only what is minimally necessary, and "hide" everything else.
 - It keeps private details private.
 - It avoids unintended collision between two different identifiers with the same name but different intended usages.
-  * Global "Namespaces"
+   * Global "Namespaces":
+   * Module Management: using any of various dependency managers.
+No libraries ever add any identifiers tot the global    scope, but are instead required to have identifier(s) explicitly imported into another specific scope through usage of the dependency manager's various mechanisms.(????????)
+They simply use the rules of scoping as explained here to enforce that no identifiers are injected into any shared scope, and are instead kept in private, non-collision-susceptible scopes, which prevents any accidental scope collisions.

+### Functions As Scopes

+Problems with wrapping a function around a snippet of code.
+- You have to declare a named function, which means that the identifier name itself pollutes the enclosing scope.
+- You have to explicitly call the function by name so that the wrapped code actually executes.
+--> More ideal if the function didn't need a name, or the name didn't pollute the enclosing scope.